 Lately, I have been coming across many comics and memes on Facebook addressing the “working at Starbucks” epidemy.
-Honestly, it disappoints me to find people that belittling or look at it in a demeaning way, as if there is a general, specific work criterion to pertain to having a job.
+Honestly, it disappoints me to find people belittling or looking at it in a demeaning way as if there is a general, specific work criterion to pertain to having a job.

 No matter what my reply to that statement could be, it takes a lot of explanation in order for people to understand that working independently is just as tangible as working anywhere.
 However, I have recently come to a point where I believe that actions speak louder than words.

 That being said, I would like to highlight some of the differences between working at Starbucks and working in an office.

 Firstly, since Starbucks is “not the office” you have to stand in the line and wait for your turn to order your drink and pay for it.